Highpoint Shopping Centre: History

-Highpoint is built on a hill which looks out over the Maribyrnong River to Melbourne's CBD, hence its name.
+Highpoint is built on a hill which looks out over the Maribyrnong River to the Melbourne central business district, hence its name.
 An anti-aircraft battery operated on the site during World War II for protection of the surrounding military bases and ammunition works in Maidstone and Maribyrnong.

 The 50-acre site was previously a quarry, as can be seen by the quarry cliff face walls of the lower carparks.
 The land was sold by the City of Essendon for $1.85 million in April 1971, with permission required also from the City of Sunshine as the quarry was also located in that local government area.

 Highpoint West opened in September 1975.
-Built by Development Underwriting Ltd. for $12,000,000.
+Built by Development Underwriting for $12 million.

-Named originally "Westland" to fit in with other shopping centres, Northland, etc., it opened as "Highpoint West".
-It was later renamed "Highpoint City", and then just "Highpoint".
+Named originally Westland to fit in with other shopping centres, Northland, etc., it opened as Highpoint West.
+It was later renamed Highpoint City, and then just Highpoint.

 Redevelopment

 2011 - 2013

 The most recent rounds of expansion and redevelopment occurred in two stages, commencing in March 2011.
 An additional 30,000 m^{2} was added including the first David Jones department store in Melbourne's western suburbs.
 Expansions, over two levels, incorporated traffic flow improvements, an additional 1,000 car spaces and 100 extra speciality retailers.
 The first stage of the redevelopment opened 18 October 2012 included a new Woolworths as well as a Fresh Food Market, and an improved car park with "Park Assist" technology.
-The second stage opened on 14 March 2013 including the David Jones store over two levels, an Apple Store, Australia's 2nd Samsung Experience store, a Topshop clothing store (now closed and replaced by Uniqlo) and a Zara clothing store along with 98 specialty stores and an extra 1,000 car spaces.
+The second stage opened on 14 March 2013 including the David Jones store over two levels, an Apple Store, Australia's second Samsung Experience store, a Topshop clothing store (now closed and replaced by Uniqlo) and a Zara clothing store along with 98 specialty stores and an extra 1,000 car spaces.
 One of the redevelopments aims was to improve the centre's sustainability.